PattyHarris/FullStackWebDevelopment/CSS/Readme-CSS.md

 1. First add the dividing line with the "hr" tag.

 2. Add the container class div.
-Iniitially we neglected to put in the row div which is necessary for the columns to size properly.
+Initially we neglected to put in the row div which is necessary for the columns to size properly.

 3. Add a col-7 which contains a "article" tag - this is available in HTML 5 and is used for things like blog posts, news article, or comment.
 The paragraph (p) tag is added since it includes top and bottom margins.
 Still needed to make the font larger and add some padding around the text - see the "article p" class in styles.css